echronos/echronos/components/timer/docs.md

 <div class="codebox">void timer_reload_set(TimerId timer, TicksRelative reload_value);</div>

 This API configures a timer's reload value.
-The `reload` value is used to initialise the timer when it is enabled (or when it restarts in the case of a periodic timer).
+The `reload` value is used to initialize the timer when it is enabled (or when it restarts in the case of a periodic timer).

 ### <span class="api">timer_signal_set</span>